MSallermann/chemfit/docs/src/development/development.rst

 Development
 #######################

-This page contains some pointers for people looking to develop the SCMEFitting package.
+This page contains some pointers for people looking to develop the ChemFit package.

 =============================